 Are there any other requirements to the participants from outside the EU?

 (Prospective) students from outside Germany are treated as international students and they are normally enrolled at Saarland University.
 Additionally, they can get support from the International Office of Saarland University.
-The application process is the same for national and international students.
 Depending on where you come from, you may need to apply for a visa early on.

 Application documents and process